weklund/100-days-of-code/log.md

  * Remember to read through logic before immediately starting to debug (printing fun)

 **Today's Accomplishments:**
- * Completed Smallest Subarray with a given sum problem using Sliding Window
+ * 1.5 hrs | Completed Smallest Subarray with a given sum problem using Sliding Window
  * Did not have to print anything during my debugging, getting better at mentally reviewing buggy code

 **Thoughts:**